-Title page must include: Title, complete names of the author and co-authors with the title of the position hold by the author, institutional affiliation and contact information (e-mail addresses).
+Title page must include: Title, complete names of the author and co-authors with the title of the position held by the author, institutional affiliation and contact information (e-mail addresses).
 ORCID ID and Researcher IDs of all authors should be provided for correct analysis of the journal citation metrics.
-Funding information should be given also at the title page, not in the “Acknowledgements” section of the manuscript.
-This should follow with the statement: “The authors have declared that no competing interests exist.”
+Funding information should be given also at the title page, not in the “Acknowledgments” section of the manuscript.
+This should be followed by the statement: “The authors have declared that no competing interests exist.”
 Abstract from 100 to 150 words long for all types of manuscripts and up to 10 keywords in English should be provided on a separate page.

 Formulas and equations should be submitted in a regular MS Word plug-in, via MathType, or in the Equation Editor in OpenOffice Math.
 Footnotes are not recommended.